 Upon arriving at Gross-Sedlitz, Frederick reconnoitred the country.
 The Saxons had a first line of defence along the steep-sided Gottleuba brook.
 A second line of defence ran along a brook running from Langenhennersdorf to Königstein.
-Furthermore, all passes were secured by batteries, abatis and palisades.
+Furthermore, batteries, abatis and palisades defended all passes.

 Frederick considered the positions too strong to be stormed and decided to blockade the country, hoping to starve the defenders.
 He deployed his own division from his headquarters at Gross-Sedlitz to Zehista, his second division from Zehista to Cotta and onward as far as Hellendorf on the road to Prague.
 He also established batteries and detachments north of the Elbe, and a pontoon bridge to Schandau.
-The bridge from Pirna was blocked by a very strong Prussian battery to stop any potential withdrawal from this point.
+A very strong Prussian battery blocked the bridge from Pirna to stop any potential withdrawal from this point.
 A bridge of boats over the Elbe was anchored at Wendisch-Fahre.
 The blockade required some 30,000 men (38 battalions and 30 squadrons).

 On September 11, the II./Brandes Fusiliers who had left Stolpen with the pontoons of the left column finally made a junction with Bevern's Corps in Doberzeit.
 These pontoons, along with those accompanying Frederick's Corps, were used to throw a bridge across the Elbe at Pratzschwitz.
 Meanwhile, Grenadier Battalion Jung-Billerbeck along with 1 sqn of Zieten Hussars took position at Johannisdorf and Cunnersdorf to watch the road leading to Bohemia.
 The same day, Vienna sent orders to Browne to assist the Saxon Army without exposing Bohemia to an attack.
 Meanwhile, an Austrian detachment (8 grenadier coys, 200 horse and 50 hussars) under Count Peroni, belonging to Wied's Corps, reached Aussig.

 On September 12, a coy of Feldjäger zu Fuß arrived from Dresden to reinforce the Prussian forces posted at Johannisdorf and Cunnersdorf.
 These jägers took position at Rosenthal with advanced detachments at Hermsdorf, Goes and Berggiesshübel on the road to Bohemia.
 Furthermore, the III.
-"Standing" Grenadier Battalion Gemmingen occupied the Castle of Gross-Cotta; while 6 sqns of Zieten Hussars encamped behind the castle, linking with their other squadron occupying outposts in front of the camps.
+"Standing" Grenadier Battalion Gemmingen occupied the Castle of Gross-Cotta; while 6 sqns of Zieten Hussars encamped behind the castle, linking with their other squadron, which was occupying outposts in front of the camps.
 The grenadier coy of the Grenadier Garde occupied the Castle of Zehista facing the Saxon positions on the Kohlberg.
-Grenadier Battalion Bandemer occupied the entrenchments protecting the bridge at Pratzschwitz; they were covered by the Württemberg Dragoons and Szekely Hussars.
+Grenadier Battalion Bandemer occupied the entrenchments protecting the bridge at Pratzschwitz.
+They were covered by the Württemberg Dragoons and Szekely Hussars.
 Puttkamer Hussars had 5 sqns encamped on the right bank of the Elbe and 5 other sqns on the left wing in the camp of Doberzeit, along the Elbe between Rathen and Schandau.
-The same day the Austrian detachment of Peroni reached Peterswalde.
+The same day the Austrian detachment under Peroni reached Peterswalde.

 On September 13 at daybreak, Duke Ferdinand, now accompanying Keith, left his camp with his corps (11 infantry bns, 3 grenadier bns, 12 hussar sqns, 18 field pieces) and marched towards Bohemia to cover the blockade of Pirna.
 His vanguard (2 sqns of Zieten Hussars and 4 sqns of Szekely Hussars) clashed with some Austrian Grenzers.
 Lieutenant-Colonel von Strozzi at the head of 2 sqns of Szekely Hussars took an Austrian outpost at Schneeberg.
-He then reported that the Castle of Tetschen was occupied by 50 Austrian grenadiers.
+He then reported that 50 Austrian grenadiers were in the Castle of Tetschen.
 Ferdinand then encamped at Peterswalde.
 In the evening, Ferdinand was replaced at Cotta by Margrave Karl who had marched from the camp of Dresden with his corps (15 bns, 2 grenadier coys and 20 12-pdrs).
 The II.
 "Standing" Grenadier Battalion Ingersleben, who had formed the margrave's rearguard, occupied the heights to the east of Dohma in front of his camp.
 The Grenadier Battalion Möllendorff replaced the III.
-"Standing" Grenadier Battalion Gemmingen at Gross-Cotta while Grenadier Battalion Ramin replaced Grenadier Battalion Jung-Billerbeck at Hellendorf; 6 sqns of Zieten Hussars were transferred to the margrave's corps; and Puttkamer Hussars were transferred to Ferdinand's Corps, leaving only 3 sqns along the Elbe.
+"Standing" Grenadier Battalion Gemmingen at Gross-Cotta while Grenadier Battalion Ramin replaced Grenadier Battalion Jung-Billerbeck at Hellendorf.
+Six sqns of Zieten Hussars were transferred to the margrave's corps; and Puttkamer Hussars were transferred to Ferdinand's Corps, leaving only 3 sqns along the Elbe.
 The same day near Dresden, Bevern erected a redoubt (the so-called Bevernschanze) to protect the right flank of his camp at Doberzeit.
 Still the same day, the Austrian corps under Wied reached Aussig.
 Meanwhile, Browne remained at Kolin, intending to march to Budin as soon as he could.